-A class offered at a rate of $10 – $20 sliding scale, or use the class pass you already have.
-Designed to accommodate every budget.
+An all-levels class offered at a rate of sliding scale of $8, $12 or $18.
+Or use the membership or class pass you already have.

 A gentle yoga class good for beginners and students desiring a moderately paced class.
 If you have nagging injuries, chronic conditions or specific individual needs, this is a good class for you.
 Find personalized attention with creative modifications and prop use from a Certified Iyengar Yoga Teacher.
 Includes active and restorative poses, and basic breathing techniques.

 Intended for rejuvenation via supported postures that soothe the nervous system and alleviate chronic tension.